Nodes & Agents

 Bridge Nodes

 In addition to deployed nodes, Praxis supports bridge nodes -- virtual nodes created when Claude Code connects directly to the service using the Claude Bridge.
-Bridge nodes appear in the UI alongside regular nodes but have some differences:
+Bridge nodes appear in the TUI alongside regular nodes but have some differences:

-• They only support sessions (no interception, recon, or terminal)
+- They only support sessions (no interception, recon, or terminal)

-• They are ephemeral -- they disappear when Claude disconnects
+- They are ephemeral -- they disappear when Claude disconnects

-• Sessions are automatically active in YOLO mode
+- Sessions are automatically active in YOLO mode

-• The node type shows as claude-ccrv1 or claude-ccrv2
+- The node type shows as

 Bridge nodes are created by enabling the Claude Bridge in Settings and launching Claude Code with the appropriate environment variables.
 See Claude Bridge for setup details.